orhanobut/wasp/README.md

     request.cancel();
 ```

-for multiple request, use the request manager to cancel all request at once
+for multiple requests, use the request manager to cancel all request at once
 ```java
 private final RequestManager requestManager = new SimpleRequestManager();